 Mark Glickman has served as our Chief Commercial Officer since April 2018.
 Prior to joining Esperion, Mr. Glickman served as the Chief Commercial Officer at Aralez Pharmaceuticals Inc. from June 2016 to March 2018 where he led the commercial activities for the company.
 From June 2015 to February 2016, Mr. Glickman was the Chief Commercial Officer of POZEN Inc., which was combined with Tribute Pharmaceuticals Canada Inc. to form Aralez Pharmaceuticals.
 Mr. Glickman previously served as Executive Vice President of Sales and Marketing for Auxilium Pharmaceuticals, a specialty biopharmaceutical company, from February 2012 to March 2015.
-From February 2009 to February 2012, he served as Vice President in the medical device division at Otsuka America Pharmaceutical, Inc., a pharmaceutical and medical device company and a subsidiary of Otsuka America, Inc. Prior to Otsuka, Mr. Glickman served as Senior Vice President of Sales and Marketing at Oscient Pharmaceuticals Corp., a commercial-stage pharmaceutical company, from September 2007 to September 2009.
-Before joining Oscient, from May 2007 to September 2007, Mr. Glickman served as Vice President of Sales at Bayer Healthcare's Diabetes Care Division.
-From 2001 to 2007, he held various positions at Kos Pharmaceuticals, including Director of Marketing, Regional Sales Director and Vice President of Sales.
-Mr. Glickman started his pharmaceutical career at Bristol-Myers Squibb where he was responsible for the marketing of cardiovascular products, including the blockbuster Plavix.
+Mr. Glickman has also served as Vice President in the medical device division at Otsuka America Pharmaceutical, Inc., a pharmaceutical and medical device company and a subsidiary of Otsuka America, Inc., as the Senior Vice President of Sales and Marketing at Oscient Pharmaceuticals Corp., a commercial-stage pharmaceutical company, as the Vice President of Sales at Bayer Healthcare's Diabetes Care Division, in various positions at Kos Pharmaceuticals, including Director of Marketing, Regional Sales Director and Vice President of Sales, and at Bristol-Myers Squibb where he was responsible for the marketing of cardiovascular products, including the blockbuster Plavix.
 Mr. Glickman holds a Master of Business Administration degree from New York University.